 November/December 2011, eSide Supply Management Vol. 4, No. 6

-In every edition, eSide offers three sample questions — and answers — from the CPSM®, CSM™ and Bridge Exam Diagnostic Kit to help you prepare to pursue your CPSM® certification.
+In every edition, eSide offers three sample questions — and answers — from the CPSM®, CSM™ and Bridge Exam Diagnostic Practice Exam to help you prepare to pursue your CPSM® certification.
 First, answer all three questions; then, scroll down to the "3 Answers" section to find out how you fared.

 Question #1: A supply manager for XYZ Corp. is planning for negotiations with Supplier A, a provider of software critical for use on XYZ's production line.
 XYZ likes the software, but was recently alerted by Supplier A that they are dropping support for the version XYZ uses.
 The supply manager learns that an upgrade is cost prohibitive for XYZ.